findryankp/cleanarchGo/readme.md

   </a>
 </div>

-2. Run this syntax in cmd/terminal
+2. Run this syntax in cmd/ terminal
 ```shell
 go run . init
 ```